googleapis/google-api-nodejs-client/src/apis/reseller/README.md

 # reseller

-> Perform common functions that are available on the Channel Services console at scale, like placing orders and viewing customer information
+> Perform common functions that are available on the Google Apps Reseller Console at scale like placing orders and viewing customer information

 ## Installation